-The Parc des ancres, Pointe-des-Cascades
+Le Parc des ancres, Pointes-des-Cascades

-The Parc des ancres exists thanks to the impressive work done by the people over at the Société de Recherches historiques de Pointe-des-Cascades.
+Anchor Park exists thanks to the impressive work of the Société de Recherches historiques de Pointe-des-Cascades.

-The lighthouses of Pointe-des-Cascades, Coteau-du-Lac and Les Coteaux
+Pointe-des-Cascades, Coteau-du-Lac and Les Coteaux lighthouses

 For nearly 60 years, day in and day out, rain or shine, four lights would show ship captains the way forward.

 superimposed one on top of the other that captains would align the ship on the correct approach axis.
-From the first steamboats in 1899 to the ocean vessels in 1958, captains would rely on these guardian lights to perform an incredible feat and align their massive ships in a 30-meter-large and 23,4 km long canal.
-Installed in pairs at the two ends of the canal in the spring of 1900, these four metal sentries operated by gas, and then switched to electricity in 1903.
+From the first steamships in 1899 to the last ocean-going vessels in 1958, captains have relied on these guardians to perform a veritable feat, lining up ships in a channel 30 meters wide and 23.4 km long.
+Installed in pairs at the two mouths of the canal in the spring of 1900, these four metal sentinels were first operated by gas and then converted to electricity in 1903.

-The arches, the doors and tanks
+Arches, doors and tanks

 By going through the canal, we can still notice some remnants of its golden age.
-The various cement and cut stone components, arranged between the six locks, bears witness to the scale and ingenuity of this massive project.
+The various components of cement and cut stone, arranged between the six locks, testify to the scale and ingenuity of this great work.
+Between the large lock gates and the piers, you can still see the arches that made up the biefs, the large artificial basins that held the water between two locks.
 Distributed all along the canal, the abutments, which would support the decks of the five swinging bridges, are still very visible.

 While these structures bear witness to the technical innovation used in the construction and operation of the canal, they now contribute to the aesthetic qualities of this exceptional place and the cultural landscape of the region.